moderndatacompany/dataos.info/docs/resources/lens/working_with_payload.md

 - **`operator`:** An operator to be used in the filter.
 Only some operators are available for measures.
 For dimensions the available operators depend on the type of the dimension.

 - **`values`:** An array of values for the filter.
-Values must be of type String.
+Values must be of type string.
 If you need to pass a date, pass it as a string in `YYYY-MM-DD` format.

 **Filtering Dimensions vs Filtering Measures**